What's Included with Membership?

 Use the tabs below to learn more or subscribe for unlimited access to all artists and courses.

-Start your fingerstyle foray under the tutelage of a world-class player.
-Mike Dawes teaches you to go from a fingerstyle newbie to playing some of his most advanced compositions.
+Learn the next level of percussive fingerstyle from a world-class player.
+Mike Dawes teaches you to go from an average fingerstyle player to playing some of his most advanced compositions.
 40 lessons to both inspire and challenge any guitarist, exclusively from JamPlay.

 Mike Dawes introduces you to his inspirational course.
 He talks about what you will learn, and what you need to know.
 Buckle up and get ready for the ride.